mead-ml/mead-baseline/docs/fine-tuning.md

 discriminator following [ELECTRA: Pre-Training Text Encoders as Discriminators Rather Than Generators,
     Clark et al. 2019](https://openreview.net/pdf?id=r1xMH1BtvB).

-#### Writing your own Pre-training script
+#### Writing your own Pre-Training script

 Its pretty easy to tweak the above examples to create your own new training regime with Transformers.
-Copy one of the other training examples that is closest to what you are trying to do, and modify the `create_loss()` and or the model architecture accordingly, and kick it off on your machine (or a kubernetes cluster) and make sure you follow the structure of the other examples.
+Copy one of the other training examples that is closest to what you are trying to do, and modify the `create_loss()` and or the model architecture accordingly, and kick it off on your machine (or a Kubernetes cluster) and make sure you follow the structure of the other examples.
 If you can use the existing baseline models `TransformerMaskedLanguageModel` or `TransformerLanguageModel`, this will make things the easiest.
 If not, you can create a similar class to one of those and change the portions you need (or subclass them).